Charlotte Zaltzberg: Illness and death

 During Raisin's run at Arena Stage, Zaltzberg was diagnosed with inoperable breast cancer.
 Her health declined immediately after Raisins opening in October, and she died on February 24, 1974 at the age of 49.
 The Raisin cast, crew, and producers participated in a memorial for her.
 The cast sang songs from the show, including the song “Measure the Valleys.”

-After her death, Nemiroff wrote a letter to investors in which he informed those who were not aware that Zaltzberg had passed away.
+After her death, Nemiroff wrote a letter to investors in which he informed those who were not aware that Zaltzberg had died.
 He wrote: “She was a woman of enormous talent and unfailing zest, with a rare and extraordinary competence appreciated by all who knew and loved her.
 There is a void that cannot be filled, but we will carry on in the tradition of unflagging spirit which Charlotte reflected.
 To Be Young, Gifted and Black; Sidney Brustein; Les Blancs: and now Raisin—to all of which she gave her creativity—are monuments to that spirit.”